 People are increasingly turning to the Internet as a key tool when searching for a new job.
-Estimates show 80 percent of job seekers reported using online sources in their job search, compared to only 66 percent in 2005.
+Estimates show more than 85 percent of job seekers reported using online sources in their job search.
 While the Internet has made searching for jobs easier, it also provides an opportunity for ID thieves and scammers to take advantage of eager - and unsuspecting - job seekers.
 The Better Business Bureau is providing guidance that will help people spot the seven most common red flags associated with online job search scams.

 The BBB knows that the number of people who actually report being a victim of fraud when searching for a job is only the tip of the iceberg.
-With a tough economy and tight job market forcing both businesses and job seekers to make difficult choices, the BBB expects that instances of online job search fraud will continue to grow in the coming months.
+With a tight job market forcing both businesses and job seekers to make difficult choices, the BBB expects that instances of online job search fraud will continue to remain steady.

 Following are seven red flags the BBB advises jobs hunters to be on the lookout for when using online resources:

 Red Flag: Employer e-mails are rife with grammatical and spelling errors

 Most online fraud is perpetrated by scammers located outside the U.S. Their first language usually isn’t English and this is often evident in their poor grasp of the language which can include poor grammar and the misspelling of common words.

 Red Flag: E-mails purporting to be from job posting Web sites claiming there’s a problem with a job hunter’s account

 After creating a user account on sites like Monster.com, Careerbuilder.com and others, a job hunter might receive an e-mail saying there has been a problem with their account or they need to follow a hyperlink to install new software.
 Phishing e-mails like this are designed to convince readers to click a link within the message to fix the issue, but actually take them to a Web site that will install malware or viruses on their computer.